MILLI MOGUL MOVES | Queens Company

-When you think of Queens what come to our mind ?
-To us we think of the game chess.
-In chess the queen piece is the most powerful piece of either color, and can move across any number of empty squares in any direction.
-It is the most powerful piece on the board!
-More powerful than the King.
-What’s more powerful than a bunch of women with the intention to build a network for women of color actively seeking to advance their lifestyle?
+When you think of Queens what comes to mind?
+For us, we think of the game of chess.
+In chess, the Queen piece is the most powerful piece on the board—because she can move across any number of empty squares in any direction.
+And yes, more powerful than the King.
+Now, what’s more powerful than a group of women with the intention to build a network for women of color actively seeking to advance their lifestyle?

-If you haven’t heard about them- let us be the 1st to let you know that there’s a group of women out there utilizing chess strategies into real life scenarios.
+If you haven’t met any, let us be the first to let you know that there’s a group of women out there utilizing chess strategies into real life scenarios, and they call themselves Queens Company.

 Meet The Team Below: